cocode/TrekBASIC/README.md

 * [TrekBot](https://github.com/cocode/TrekBot) - A tool to exercise the superstartrek program

 All versions are intended to by byte-by-byte compatible, but are not there yet - but they are close.
-TrekBot and BasicTestSuite are part of plan to ensure full compabtiblity.
+TrekBot and BasicTestSuite are part of the plan to ensure full compatibility.

-TrekBasic and TrekBasicJ are also compilers, and the compatibility targets are the same for the compiled versions.
-A compiler for BasicRS is planned.

 ## To play: